 You own it.

 Your data lives in plain text files on your computer.
 Not locked in someone else's database.
 No subscription holding it hostage.
-No company deciding to pivot and killing the tool you finally got working.
+No company deciding to pivot and kill the tool you finally got working.

 How it works

-What you get:
+What you get

 -

 A personal AI agent configured with your context, your energy patterns, your priorities.
 It knows your life, your schedule, your tendency to avoid that one phone call for three weeks straight.
-It handles the stuff that drains your bandwidth — email drafts, scheduling, follow-ups, task tracking, the invisible maintenance of being a functioning adult.
+It handles the stuff that drains your bandwidth: email drafts, scheduling, follow-ups, task tracking, the invisible maintenance of being a functioning adult.

 -